MoMA PS1: Warm Up

+Warm Up is MoMA PS1's music series summer event.

 Management

-Under chairwoman Agnes Gund, in 2010 the MoMA PS1's board of directors included the artists Cindy Sherman and Mickalene Thomas, art historian Diana Widmaier-Picasso, fashion designer Adam Kimmel, and art collectors Adrian Cheng and Peter Norton.
-In 2020, an open letter by artists asked the museum to remove Larry Fink and Leon Black from the MoMA PS1 board for their investment history.
-MoMA PS1 "receives about eight percent of its operating budget from the city" in 2019.
-As owner of the MoMA PS1 building, New York City contributes to MoMA PS1's annual operating budget.
-Exhibitions at MoMA PS1 are funded by the Annual Exhibition Fund, which draws donations from trustees.
+Under chairwoman Agnes Gund, in 2010 the MoMA PS1's board of directors included the artists Cindy Sherman and Mickalene Thomas, art historian Diana Widmaier-Picasso, and art collectors Adrian Cheng and Peter Norton.

+In 2020 an open letter by artists asked the museum to remove Larry Fink and Leon Black from the MoMA PS1 board for their investment history.

+The city provided about eight percent of its operating budget in 2019.